nayo-project/nayo/README.md

 #### the simple operation interface for mongoDB by nodejs
 ---
 ### Update Log
-- export the ReadPreference class, and you can use it to set up the transaction and connection's readPerference config
+- export the ObjectId class, and you can use it to find the document via ObjectId
+- optimizing code structure and stability improved
+- workPack add new optional attribute 【db】，it will work only in the transaction, and you can do the cross library transactions,btw, the optional attribute 【db】 will be required in nayo 2.0.0 and then you can operate the multiple database in mongodb
 ### To do
 - will add python version, please give me some time :)
 ---